-With babies that are aged 6 months and above, they are able to hold their head up or have their backs propped up against a couch while they are looking at or away from you.
+At the 6 month mark, most babies can hold their head up, or have their backs propped up.
 They may also be placed in a fixed position say in a basket, and then, a tripod is essential!

 In addition to having the right photography accessories in your kit, arrange for a small heat source to be near to keep the infant warm.